|

 Jane Glendinning began her life long love of

-in a room alone facing blank sheets of paper, she has somehow ended up in high pressure face to
+locked in a room alone facing blank sheets of paper, she has somehow ended up in high pressure

-face sales positions in industries as varied as the Automotive Aftermarket and the Home Remodeling
+face to face sales positions in industries as varied as the Automotive Aftermarket and the Home

-Industry.
-Jane prays that her last 13 years working as a Mortgage Broker has finally cleaned her
+Remodeling Industry.
+Jane prays that her last 13 years working as a Mortgage Broker has finally

-for the Berkeley Branch of the California Writers Club.
-She is thrilled to be involved with the
+Chair for the Berkeley Branch of the California Writers Club.
+She is thrilled to be involved

 Amy Gorman